 For years I thought it was horrible when I’d sit down to talk to God but have no idea where to start, or even what to say.
 I thought something was wrong with me, or even that I might be super “un-spiritual.”
 I’ve since learned that’s not the case at all, and the Lord has showed me what to do when I don’t know what to pray.

-The next time you don’t know what to pray, try one of these ideas that have been helpful to me.
+Whether you’re walking through a crisis, dealing with a difficult person or simply having a bad day, the next time you don’t know what to pray, try one of these ideas that have been helpful to me.

 1. Let The Holy Spirit Pray For You